London’s impressive history provides a wealth of hotels housed in historic buildings.

 252 High Holborn, London, WC1V 7EN Tel: +44 20 7781 8888 Website

-Andre Balazs new venture is in an old fire station in Marylebone and has swiftly become THE place to see and be seen.
+Andre Balazs caused a sensation in London with his Chiltern Firehouse venture, set within an old fire station in Marylebone.
+It continues to be a favourite celeb hangout and THE place to see and be seen.

 1 Chiltern Street, Marylebone, London, W1U 7PA Tel: 020 7073 7653 Website